I put CEO on my 1st Business Card. I also once believed in the Tooth Fairy.

 4) I REALIZED…

-A) that I am a great strategy/vision/intuition idea guy (with a relatively unique understanding of the countless factors that impact “virality”) — BUT, that I’m NOT great when it comes to organization, execution, operations, (and I literally needed another whole blog post to document all of The MANY Things I SUCK At!)
+A) that I am a great strategy/vision/intuition idea guy (with a relatively unique understanding of the countless factors that impact “virality”) — BUT, that I’m NOT great when it comes to organization, execution, operations, (and I literally needed another whole post to document The MANY Things I SUCK At!)

 B) that I’m good at STARTING startups, but that I’m not the right person for SCALING startups